Frequently Asked Questions

 Mentimeter is one of the tools now supported by the TEL team.
-After a successful pilot over the 2018 to 2019 academic year, we have decided to continue use of the tool with a total of 50 licenses available to staff from the end of May 2019.
+After a successful pilot over the 2018 to 2019 academic year, we have decided to continue use of the tool with a total of 60 licenses available to York St John staff.

 Mentimeter is an audience response system.
 It can be used in training, conference business settings and is also widely used in teaching.